Admasb/Final_Project_Cyano/README.md

 Bacground:

 Cyanobacteria is the most ancient bacteria since the origion of life, and its origion as a primitive life form is documented to exist since some 4.5 billion years ago.
-Cyanobacterias otherwise named bluegreem algae is a major contributer in the creation of axenic environment from a reduced environment.
-Cyano is an important organism in the eye of evolutionary biology, and there is a notable interest to benchmark Cyano along with evolutionary chromometers to depict the genesis of life and to understand the shift from an rna life to a dna life- that we are having today.
-Moreover, cyanos are an important organisms in the eye of comparative genomics as well to becnhmark and compare the cellular development and fucntional genes in other procaryotic and complex multicelluar organisms with the change in time from orgion of life to the contemporary world.
+Cyanobacterias otherwise named bluegreen algae is a major contributer in the creation of an axenic environment from a reduced environment.
+Cyanobacteria is an important organism in the eye of evolutionary biology, and there is a notable interest to benchmark Cyanobacteria along with evolutionary chromometers to depict the genesis of life and to understand the shift from an rna life to a dna life- that we are having today.
+Moreover, cyanobacterias are an important organisms in the eye of comparative genomics as well to becnhmark and compare the cellular development and fucntional genes in other procaryotic and complex multicelluar organisms with the change in time frame.

 Methods